Mohammedvaraliya/Data-Structures-and-Algorithms/Search/Binary Search/README.md

     Three 15 are there in the data list at respective index number

-                    Indices of occurences of 15 are [5, 6, 7]
+                    Indices of occurences of number 15 are [5, 6, 7]